-How to Prepare your Office for Winter
+How to Prepare Your Workplace for Winter

 December 21st marks the first day of winter.
 While it's only November, some parts of Canada may already be facing that cold winter weather.
 While each province has different winter weather conditions, business owners all over the country will need to deal with the impact that the winter weather brings to the workplace.
-So, read along to find out what you can do to keep your office winter safe.
+So, read along to find out what you can do to keep your workplace winter safe.

-1. Maintain the Outside of The Office
+1. Maintain the Outside of The Your Workplace

 The cold weather tends to bring snow, ice, and overall wetness.
 Make sure that you are prepared for the winter weather by hiring a snow removal company to maintain the outside premises of your office.
 As a result, employees' cars will be less likely to get stuck in the snow.

 Additionally, ice melter should be used on the outside areas to melt any ice caused by winter weather.
 This will help cars avoid slipping and potentially colliding with other vehicles.
-It will also assist employees in avoiding injuries that occur as a result of slipping and falling on ice when walking into the office.
+It will also assist employees in avoiding injuries that occur as a result of slipping and falling on ice when walking into the workplace.

 2. Focus on the Entrance Area

-The entrance area of your office is bound to encounter employees walking through in their wet boots potentially with ice melt on them.
+The entrance area of your workplace is bound to encounter employees walking through in their wet boots potentially with ice melt on them.
 Depending on your flooring, employees may face slippery conditions.
 Protect your employees from slipping on non-carpeted floors by putting up a caution sign and mopping up the water and ice melt that gets tracked in from outside.

 For carpeted and non-carpeted areas, you may want to consider using high-quality floor mats that are durable and absorbent.
 Employees can use this type of mat to wipe off their boots, helping to avoid the spread of wetness and carpeted areas from being ruined.
 Since this is only a preventative measure, you may find that your floors are still being affected by the winter weather.
 We suggest that you use rinse away cleaner to remove the wear and tear caused by the weather on your floors.